 - On the user's profile, click 'Giving', then navigate to 'Donation Receipts' to find the user's previous receipts.

-If you’ve enabled tax receipts for your users they will be available late February of the following calendar year.
+- If you’ve enabled tax receipts for your users, they’ll be available late February of the following calendar year.

-And lastly, year-end often means campaigns and increased participation.
-With that, often your budgets become exhausted.
+- Year-end often means Giving Season campaigns and increased participation so budgets can easily become exhausted.
 This is a good thing, it means you and your people have absolutely crushed your goals this year!

-We encourage you to have a plan in place on how you will communicate this to your people and how it impacts them?
-Will you be increasing your budget?
-Or will you advise them to wait until the next campaign?
+We encourage you to have a plan in place in the event your budget runs out.
+Will you be increasing your budget or will you advise your people to wait until the next campaign?
 Planning this in advance (and sharing your plans with the teams at Benevity) ensures that your users feel supported even if they missed out on that special match this season!

 5. Discuss your year-end reporting needs

-A big part of year end is being able to address (and communicate!) the impact that your program had this year.
+A big part of year-end is being able to address (and communicate!) the impact that your program had this year.
 Be sure to check out Stock Reports & Embedded Reports for your reporting needs.
-If you need further help with your reporting at year end, please submit these requests to firstname.lastname@example.org and allow 5+ business days for review and completion.
+If you need further help with your year-end reporting, please submit a support request through the B-Hive and allow 5+ business days for review and completion.

-If you require a PO to be added to your Donations report and these are changing this year, please provide any updated information to email@example.com.
+If you require a PO to be added to your Donations Report and these are changing this year, please provide any updated information via this form..
 Please include the respective foundation information along with each PO.

-- If you require a new PO on your Jan 1, 2023 (December Donations) Donation Report we ask that you submit these by December 15, 2022 to ensure the changes are captured before donation reports are sent
+- If you require a new PO on your Jan.
+1, 2024 (December donations) Donation Report we ask that you submit these by Dec.
+15, 2023 to ensure the changes are captured before donation reports are sent.